-B. DESIGN STORM & ALLOWABLE RELEASE RATES FOR DEVELOPMENT SITES WITH ON-SITE DETENTION FACILITIES
+B. DESIGN STORM & ALLOWABLE RELEASE RATES

-The 24-hour NRCS Type 2 Rainfall Distribution shall be utilized to determine the required storage volume.
+The 100-year rainfall depths provided in Chapter 2 and the 24-hour NRCS Type 2 Rainfall Distribution shall be utilized to determine the required storage volume.
 The allowable release rates shall be determined based on methodologies provided in Chapter 6 of this Technical Standards document.